 Overview

 The "Hall of the Cosmos" on the ground floor showcases the Universe from near to far, travelling from the solar system that we are living in, to the stars, Milky Way and galaxies further away and exploring the science and evolution of the universe all along the way.
-The "Aurora" exhibit allows visitors to adjust the strength of solar wind inside a vacuum tube to create an aurora on an Earth model.
+The "Aurora" allows you to adjust the strength of solar wind inside a vacuum tube to create an aurora on an Earth model.
 "Icy Bodies" creates comets with dry ice to simulate their jets and movements.
-"Big Bang Theatre" displays the evolution of the Universe from the Big Bang to the present era.
-"Gravity Surfing" allows visitors to stand on surfing boards to venture through different celestial objects to understand the warping of space by gravity.
+"The Big Bang" screening a short film introduces the evolution of the Universe from the Big Bang to the present era.
+"Gravity Surfing" allows you to stand on surfing boards to venture through different celestial objects to understand the warping of space by gravity.

 For details of admission fees, please refer to Ticketing Information.

-Interactive Exhibit
+Interactive Exhibit Highlights

-The interactive exhibit "Moon | Mars VR" makes use of the data provided by the China National Space Administration and The Hong Kong Polytechnic University (PolyU) to create a virtual reality environment of our Moon and the planet Mars, allowing visitors to experience spacewalking on the two celestial bodies and explore the landing sites of Chang'E-4 and Tianwen-1.
+The interactive exhibit "Moon | Mars VR" makes use of the data provided by the China National Space Administration and The Hong Kong Polytechnic University (PolyU) to create a virtual reality environment of our Moon and the planet Mars, allowing visitors to experience spacewalking on the two celestial bodies and explore the landing sites of Chang'e-4 and Tianwen-1.

 Click here for more details of "Moon | Mars VR".